Shared account naming guidelines

 Usually, charging directly to a project is not allowed in this model - instead users should charge to the relevant project phase.
 SysAdmins should set each parent account to be inactive (disabled), and all the sub-accounts to be active, as shown in the following image.

 When projects have a job or project number, it is recommended that it be included as the shared account code.
 For the shared account code to be visible, select the Make shared account PIN / code visible check box.
-For more information see Advanced shared account options.
+For more information see Customize shared accounts.

 By including the project name, project number and phase name, users can search for a particular account using any of these fields.
 The following examples demonstrate this: